- The Harbour Loop is approximately a 2.5 mile walk around Bristol Harbour.

 - There is an even straight small block paved walk with a barrier on the waterside.

-- A moderate slope leads up to the roadway and along the tree lined pavement slightly sloping towards the water.
+- A slope leads up to the roadway and along the tree lined pavement slightly sloping towards the water.

 - Continue through the Markyard Pay & Display Public Car Park which has 145cm wide bollards at each end.